OmarMKadah/my-first-website/readme.md

 ## Support and contact details

 If you have any questions about this fictional person, don't bother because we don't actually know them.
-If you have any questions about the code, or anything else, feel free to contact the developers at
+If you have any questions about the code, or anything else, feel free to contact the developers at:

 Jack: jackpaulcollins@gmail.com